 And of course you don’t judge this, you notice it.
 Then decide: Is how you feel useful in this situation?
 Or not?

 Because when faced with situations that are ambiguous or unfamiliar, and when we are under stress, we tend to default to what we know, what we’ve done before, what we’re comfortable with, or what we think will take the least effort and give us the most control.
 And what we tend to default to most is the assumption that the problem we are dealing with is Complex and therefore logical and solvable.
 Which is fine if that is in fact what it is, but is likely to be disastrous if the problem is in fact Wicked.

 Because Wicked problems demand an entirely different approach.
 And to be effective in a Wicked space, you need to understand what that is, and add it to your repertoire.

 What approach is that?
 A creative one.

-And to find out what that looks like, stay tuned for Part III of this series.
+And to find out what that looks like, head over to Part III of this series.

 This is an adapted excerpt from my upcoming book Navigating Wicked Problems & Ambiguity: A Guidebook to Taming The Unsolvable Messy Problems That Matter Most

 If you want to get access to advance chapters, sneak peaks to some of the tools, and be notified on the publishing date sign up here.

 Next public course on Navigating Wicked Problems and Ambiguity at Macquarie Business School has been postponed due to The Lurgie but may be available in an online format in May 2020.
 Check it out here.